JCalderan/xebicon2019-spinnaker-handson/part3/exercice2/README.md

 ![Switch Back to the blue version](./images/rollback.png)

 * Create new Stage: this stage is enable the previous application version
+* This Stage should depend from the pipeline input
 * Choose enable manifest and select the second newest version
 * Create another stage: this stage will disable the newest version
+* This Stage should depend from the pipeline input
 * Choose enable Manifest and select the second newest version

 How can you improve this pipeline to prevent downtime?